luisamesty/Amerpsoft-iDempiere-community/Building iDempiere Plugins with Maven.md

 ## 2. Prerequisites.

-Before start working on Maven plugis, you must install iDempiere developing environment in Eclipse with all requirements that has been detailed explained on tutorial brought to you by Carlos Ruiz from GlobalQSS.
+Before start working on Maven plugins, you must install iDempiere developing environment in Eclipse with all requirements that has been detailed explained on tutorial brought to you by Carlos Ruiz from GlobalQSS.

 Installing iDempiere:
  https://wiki.idempiere.org/en/Installing_iDempiere

-Also, you must have your plugings completed migrated on previous Idempiere version 5.1 in order to make changes to them to become Mave plugins.
+Also, you must have your plugins completed migrated on previous Idempiere version 5.1 in order to make changes to them to become Maven plugins for version 6.2.

 ## 3. OSGi Buckminster plugin sets.

-Before explaining changes done to special files on previous Java Buckminster plugins, let's see standard structure of iDempiere set of plugins.
+Before start explaining changes that has to be done to special files on previous Java Buckminster's plugins, let's see standard structure of iDempiere set of plugins.

 <pre>
-Normal plugin structure before iDempiere version 6:<br/>
+Normal plugin structure before iDempiere version 6:
-    Main Directory  /<br/>
+    Main Directory  /
-                Feature Plugin project/ <br/>
+                Feature Plugin project/
-                Plugin project # 1 / <br/>
+                Plugin project # 1 /
-                Plugin project # 2 / <br/>
+                Plugin project # 2 /
-                ... <br/>
+                ...
-                Plugin project # N / <br/>
+                Plugin project # N /
-                Fragnment project / <br/>
+                Fragnment project /
-New plugin structure with iDempiere version 6.2: <br/>
+New plugin structure with iDempiere version 6.2:
-    Main Directory  / <br/>
+    Main Directory  /
-                Feature Plugin project/ <br/>
+                Feature Plugin project/
-                Plugin project # 1 / <br/>
+                Plugin project # 1 /
-                Plugin project # 2 / <br/>
+                Plugin project # 2 /
-                ... <br/>
+                ...
-                Plugin project # N / <br/>
+                Plugin project # N /
-                Fragnment project / <br/>
+                Fragnment project /
-                p2.site project / <br/>
+                p2.site project /
-                p2.targetplatform project / <br/>
+                p2.targetplatform project /
-                pom.xml  (Maven file) <br/>
+                pom.xml  (Maven file)
 </pre>

-Sample plugin can be cloned from: <br/>
+Amerpsoft Sample plugins can be cloned from: <br/>

     Amersoft community plugins: <br/>
     https://bitbucket.org/amerpsoft/amerpsoft-idempiere-community <br/>

 IDempiere users, usually develop plugins for different purposes.
-Allways, it is important to make them independent from trunk, in order to extend base capabilities and features, and future migration to the new versions.
+To follow iDempiere development rules, it is important to make them independent from trunk, in order to extend base capabilities and features, and future migration to the new versions.
 For more information see:  <br/>
     Developing plug-ins without affecting the trunk  <br/>
     https://wiki.idempiere.org/en/Developing_plug-ins_without_affecting_the_trunk <br/>